deric/coi-blacklist/README.md

 # ČOI / CTIA blacklist

-Entries in this list were currated by The Czech Trade Inspection Authority (CTIA), which is an administrative government institution which falls under the jurisdiction of the Ministry of Industry and Trade of the Czech Republic.
+Entries in this list were currated by [The Czech Trade Inspection Authority (CTIA)](https://www.coi.cz/en/), which is an administrative government institution which falls under the jurisdiction of the Ministry of Industry and Trade of the Czech Republic.

-The list contains mostly websites on `.cz` domain that are considered to be harmful.
+The list contains mostly websites on `.cz` domain that are considered to be harmful, mostly e-commerce sites connected to fraudelent actions.

+Each domain is redirected to `0.0.0.0` which should be [the fastest solution for blocking](https://github.com/StevenBlack/hosts#we-recommend-using-0000-instead-of-127001).
+The list is sorted alphabetically, nonetheless no other modifications are being made.

 ## [Pi-hole](https://pi-hole.net/)